rakannimer/react-orchestra/README.md

 #### Native

 ##### Installing peer dependencies
-Under the hood RO uses [react-native-sound](https://github.com/zmxv/react-native-sound) to play and generate instrument notes.
+Under the hood RO uses :

+[react-native-sound](https://github.com/zmxv/react-native-sound) to play and generate instrument notes.

+[react-native-fs](https://github.com/johanneslumpe/react-native-fs) to cache sounds in the filesystem.

+[realm](https://github.com/realm/realm-js) as an offline store for caching and state storage

 In your project root :